jliocsar/meine/README.md

 # Meine :boar:

-## My personal config files for ZSH, Vim and such
+## My personal config files for ZSH and such

-This repo is a collection of my personal configuration files for ZSH, Vim, Tmux and other useful tools _(a.k.a.
+This repo is a collection of my personal configuration files for ZSH and other useful tools _(a.k.a.
 2 lazy 2 sync 'em)_.

 ### Usage :ninja: